libexpat/libexpat/expat/README.md

-The CMake build system is still *experimental* and will replace the primary build system based on GNU Autotools at some point when its ready.
+The CMake build system is still *experimental* and will replace the primary build system based on GNU Autotools at some point when it is ready.
 For an idea of the available (non-advanced) options for building with CMake:

 ```console